 - Memory loss

 Such symptoms might not surface immediately after your accident.
 Even if you don’t feel you’re seriously injured after your car crash, you should seek medical care as soon as possible.
 Some whiplash injuries can be detected right away only by a medical exam, X-rays, or an MRI.
-Delaying diagnosis and treatment of your whiplash injuries can aggravate them; immediate medical attention documents your injuries for legal purposes and gives you the best chance of a full recovery.
+Delaying diagnosis and treatment of your whiplash injuries can aggravate them; immediate medical attention documents your injuries for legal purposes.

 If you’ve suffered a whiplash injury in a North Charleston accident caused by a negligent driver, you’re entitled to file a claim against the at-fault driver’s insurance company for your damages: